techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 ## Known limitations

 - Walkie Talkie doesn't support switching channels from the device lock screen.
-If users are using the **Listen to multiple channels** feature in Walkie Talkie, they can hear activity across all their selected channels.
+If users are using the **Listen to multiple channels** feature in Walkie Talkie and selected multiple channels, they can hear activity across all their selected channels.
 When the phone is locked, users can send transmissions only on their active channel.
-If a user needs to switch channels, they can do so within Walkie Talkie.
+If a user needs to switch channels, they can do so from within Walkie Talkie.

 - Audio static:
   - iOS devices: Walkie Talkie doesn't support noise cancellation or voice isolation.
 Users might hear some background noise during communications.